Gabriel-Benavidez/GChat/doc/ANALYST_REPORT.md

 ### Independent Message Verification

-Users can independently verify message integrity without relying on BookChat's code.
+Users can independently verify message integrity without relying on NPChat's code.
 Here's how:

 1. Message Structure Verification:
    - Messages are stored in the `messages/` directory